qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_tab.rst

 The Categorized Renderer is used to render all features from a layer, using a single user-defined symbol, which color reflects the value of a selected feature's attribute.
-The :guilabel:`Style` tab allows you to select:
+The :guilabel:`Style` menu allows you to select:

 * The attribute (using the Column listbox)